-The Company's major financial instruments include cash and cash equivalents, trade receivables, and trade payables.
+The Company's major financial instruments include cash, trade receivables, trade payables.
 The Company's corporate treasury function provides services to the business, coordinates access to domestic and international financial markets, and monitors and manages the financial risks relating to the operations of the Company through internal risk reports which analyze exposures by degree and magnitude of risks.
 These risks include market risk (including foreign currency risk and interest rate risk), credit risk and liquidity risk.